ouidhi/nyc-film-permits-analysis/README.md

 ## Challenges & Learnings

-During the data cleaning process, some columns had comma seperated values, and had to seperate them appropriately in PowerBI query.
+During the data cleaning process, some columns had multiple values seperated by commas which violates the 1NF (first normal form) which requires that each cell has single value.
+I had to seperate them appropriately in individual rows to perform accurate analysis.

 business objective
 aims grid- purpose, stakeholders,